Why not be an Arborist?

 I encourage you to check out our Instagram feed for photos and videos of our daily work.
 Read this recent NY Times article about the need for arborists (the need is at least as great here in the Southeast).
 Fill out this online job application.
 Finally, come join us for a Saturday morning outdoor climbing workshop.
 We currently hold workshops every Saturday morning in Chapel Hill, they are taught by an ISA Certified Arborist, and they are free.
 It is a great way for us to meet you, and for you to meet local climbers and other folks who are pursing this work.
 Contact us if you would like more information.

-While covid-19 has shut down a lot of indoor work and gyms we are busier and more active than ever.
 We are hiring and training and would love for you to join us.